How to Make Your Call to Action Irresistible

 There are many long-term endeavors marketers use to increase interest and trust, and in a roundabout fashion, clicks: things like responding to all email inquiries, being as transparent as possible and sending on a regular schedule.

-But there are also ways you can attract clicks with the email itself.
+But there are also ways you can attract clicks with the email itself, like in the call to action.
 Try one of these methods:

 Create a Mystery